Translated by Kyle M. Phillips III

 (February 16, 1997) We arrive at the inn at 7:30pm, where we are ushered into the parlor with the other evening dining guests.
 At 8pm, the doors to the dining room were thrown open and we found ourselves seated at the main table with two other couples.
 While they were each celebrating 10 and 20-something year anniversaries, we were a little embarrassed to admit we had been dating for six weeks.
 But everything went smoothly and we had an exceptional dinner.
 Luciano had been a doctor and chaired the pathology department at UCLA-Harbor General Hospital.
 His wife, Pauline, had been the manager of capital expenditures there.
 They had refurbished and added onto an 100 year old Victorian house, turning it into a four-bedroom inn.
 In addition to being a fertility specialist, Luciano was a wonderful chef.
 The joke between the couple was that they established the inn just so Luciano could host dinner parties.

 We were served course after course of wonderful food and wines that perfectly matched each dish.
 I asked about one of the listings on the hand lettered menu—Artusi No. 125 (#257 in my copy of the book).
 Luciano came out from the kitchen and explained about Artusi’s book, the number corresponding to a particular recipe in his edition.
 Pauline mentioned that an English translation of Artusi’s book had recently been released.
 Dinner lasted until almost 11pm and I asked if we could see the kitchen.
 From the original Warhol prints on the wall to the butcher’s block from a Chicago slaughterhouse in the corner, the kitchen was a marvel.
 All of us congregated in the kitchen for another hour and Luciano brought me his (Italian) copy of Artusi’s book.
 It was well-worn with plenty of marginalia and inserts to help him remember variations or details for the recipes.
-The evening was one of our most memorable dining experiences and their inn became a favorite places to visit.
+The evening was one of our most memorable dining experiences and their inn became a favorite place to visit.
 We would return at least once a year to repeat the experience, each dinner just as wonderful as the first.

 If I knew who invented the oven, I’d erect a monument to him at my own expense.
 He certainly deserves it far more than many others who’ve been honored in this monument-crazed century.

 (August 1997) My girlfriend (and now wife) gave me Artusi’s book The Art of Eating Well for my birthday.
 It resided for years in the kitchen bookshelf but now occupies a special place in our regular bookcases.
 I’ve made Artusi recipe 257/125 a few times, but the dish has never quite captured the flair and exceptional qualities as our first visit to the inn.
 As the recap in the above link highlights, the book is fun.
 Recipes are rather loose on particulars and intermingled with anecdotes and asides from Artusi.
-I have included only a few quotes from the book but hopefully they give an idea of what reading it can be like.
+I have included only a few quotes from the book, but hopefully they give an idea of what reading it can be like.
 I’ve never read the book from cover to cover, preferring to skip around to different sections.

 A wonderful overview of Artusi can be found at Valerie’s blog 2 Baci in a Pinon Tree.
 Valerie mentions the appeal of the translation by Kyle Phillips, which is unfortunately out of print.
 Artusi would probably be the only person not surprised that his recipes have generated several iPhone apps.
-A list of recipes in Italian can be found at this site.

 Photo by Edmund Barr